hillerod/Warehouse.Modules.DaluxFM/Readme.md

 ### Variables to be set before run (app settings):
 $DataLakeBasePath = "warehouse" # The base name in the data lake, where data from all the modules are stored.
 $ScheduleExpression = "0 0 1 * * *" # How often this module should run.
 This example runs each night at 1AM UTC.
 Read more here: https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions
 $DaluxFMCustomerId = "" # The Id that for the current user.
-I Hiller�d Kommune it is hillerod
+In Hillerød Kommune it is hillerod
-$DaluxFMApiKey = "" # Contact Dalux, to get a key to: https://fm-aws-api.dalux.com/sharedservices/externaldataaccessservice.asmx
 $DaluxFMUser = "" # A user that you can create in DaluxFM that has access to buildings and assets
 $DaluxFMPassword = "" # the users password
+$DaluxFMApiKey = "" # Contact Dalux and get a key to: https://fm-aws-api.dalux.com/sharedservices/externaldataaccessservice.asmx
 $DaluxFMUniqueAssetColumns = "" # A comma seperated list of headers in assets, that should be checked for to se if they contain redundant data and if so, it will raise an error.
 Can be left blank.

 Write-Host "Add function app:"  -ForegroundColor Green